rajdeeprath/red5-development-series/miscellaneous/red5-pro-utils/Readme.md

 __red5-pro-utils__ is a red5 / red5pro helper library designed to provide quick solutions around common Red5 api problems that are not currently availabel via the official java api directly.

 The project is open to sugegstions and requests that can be accomodated to help speed up the development process for Red5 developers.
 This is a maven project which can be compiled locally to a jar file for portability.
+The __red5-pro-utils__ classes can be used with both `web applications` and `plugins`.

 ---
 > NOTE: To use this library you ned to build this project and the output file - `red5-pro-utils.jar` file should be placed in the `RED5_HOME/lib` directory.